Download Raw Samples Below

 The Samyang 14mm f2.8 Reviews And Problems

-I also saw a few reviews, particularly one by kenrockwell who had a bad experience with his lens.
+I also saw a few reviews, particularly one by Kenrockwell who had a bad experience with his lens.
 I’ve seen people posting this review and discussing it and many people didn’t buy this lens because of it.

-Update: A reader of this site had some problems with one of his lens.
+Update: A reader of this site had some problems with one of his lenses.
 The left hemisphere of his lens was a lot softer than the right.
-He pointed this out to me on some of my photos as well.
+He pointed this out to me in some of my photos as well.
 My lens also exhibits the same problem in some shots.
 But it’s really hard to notice, and I’ve dropped my lens at least five times over the last few years.

 Best Ultra Wide Lens For Sony E-Mount Shooters